jasonjoh/o365-tutorial/README.md

 ## Running the sample

-If you didn't follow the tutorial and just want to download this repo and try it out, you need to do a few things first.
+If you didn't follow the tutorial and just want to download this repository and try it out, you need to do a few things first.

 ### Setup your dev environment